topher-lo/PyShopper/README.md

 - Implement a Bayesian model that does not have any pre-existing solution in Python (as of January 2021)

 ## Install
-PyShopper has been tested with `python 3.8` and depends on the following packages:
+`PyShopper` has been tested with Python 3.8 and depends on the following packages:
 - `arviz`
 - `numpy`
 - `pandas`